 The arcadian village Snappertuna is most know for the grandiose Raseborg castle.
-Even though the castle gets a lot of attention there is more to adoore in Snappertuna.
-Have you heard about the Lovers’ Path or the charcoal village Malmbacka?
+Even though the castle gets a lot of attention there is more to adore in Snappertuna.
+Have you heard about the Lovers' Path or the charcoal village Malmbacka?

 During the Middle Ages there was a small village next to the castle, and it was called Tuna.
-That village was the start to Snappertuna, according to the latest archeologic dicoveries.
+That village was the start to Snappertuna, according to the latest archaeological discoveries.
 Tuna was a well-off community and many of the inhabitants worked for the castle.
 Snappertuna was a local authority from 1915 to 1977, before the municipality was incorporated with Ekenäs and Karis.
 Today all the villages belong to Raseborg.
-In Snappertuna you’ll find a primary school, a kindergarden and a home for the elderly.
+In Snappertuna you’ll find a primary school, a kindergarten and a home for the elderly.
 In the beginning of the 21st century it was still possible to visit the bank and the library, but these services are not available anymore.

 The history of the castle